hminooei/hminooei.github.io/_posts/2020-04-21-clickbaits3.md

-# Detecting Clickbaits (2) - Logistic Regression
+# Detecting Clickbaits (3/4) - Logistic Regression

 ![image info](/images/p2-header.jpg "by MMT Stock")

 **Problem**.
-Given a set of headlines and labels, whether that headline is a clickbait or not, you're asked to build a model to detect clickbait headlines.
+Given a set of `32000` headlines and their labels, whether that headline is a clickbait (label `1`) or not (label `0`), you're asked to build a model to detect clickbait headlines.

 **Solution**.